 3. You can overcome your negative thought patterns and stop worrying so much.

-Everyone has some kind of trauma from a situation where they felt emotionally or physically hurt and out of control.
+Everyone has some kind of trauma from a situation where they feel emotionally or physically hurt and out of control.
 And with these experiences, it’s totally natural to do whatever we can to avoid them from happening again.

 This is why it’s so common to fall into repetitive loops of negative thoughts and worry, even when there isn’t a real-life threat present.
 When you are in a situation like this, your daily gratitude journal practice can ground you in the present moment where you are safe by giving you an opportunity to observe the facts of your situation.